 Schedule a Meeting with Kevin: Click Here

 Kevin was raised in a handful of mid-western towns, finally landing with his family in the Dallas area where he attended high school.
-He then moved to Austin where he earned a degree in Finance at the University of Texas with honors.
+He then moved to Austin where he earned a degree in Finance at the University of Texas.

 Interest facts about Kevin:

 Kevin has a lifelong objective of picking up a new sport or activity every couple of years.
-The list includes mountain biking, trail running, kayak/canoeing, golf, windsurfing, adventure racing, boxing, parkour, climbing, skateboarding and, most recently, BMX.
+The list includes mountain biking, trail running, kayak/canoeing, golf, windsurfing, adventure racing, boxing, parkour and, most recently, rock climbing.

 - Favorites Band/Performer: Wilco

-- Favorite Movie: Once Upon a Time in America
+- Favorite Movie: Once Upon a Time in the West

 - Favorite Team: Longhorns